- Ruben Barbosa

 According to 85% of banks, demands for home mortgages are expected to remain steady and stable.
 The real estate market saw an upwards trend between February 2015 and October 2017.
 While the French property market report of Notaires de France consider all this a positive trend, purchasing a property is still a significant decision to be contemplated.
 Ownership can give you a sense of security and reassurance.
 However, it can still be costly when you factor in monthly mortgage payments, taxes, and the cost of purchase.

 Property prices in France vary greatly, depending on the type of property and the location.
-Some examples of prices include:
+Here are estimates of the prices per square meter in different French cities:

 Finding Your Dream Home